Cattle theft in India: Mythology, rituals and texts

 Ancient myths in India such as those found in the Vedas mention cattle raiding, where it is described in terms of cosmogonic significance.
 These cow-theft myths trigger war and a cycle of retaliations such as in the story of Parashurama, a warrior Brahmin avatar of Hindu god Vishnu, who kills numerous Kashatriyas (warrior caste) after the theft of his father's mythical cow by the king.

-In the Ramayana, states Alf Hiltebeitel, a myth speaks of the sins of "murdering children, sages and cows" leading to war, migration of communities and social upheavel.
+In the Ramayana, states Alf Hiltebeitel, a myth speaks of the sins of "murdering children, sages and cows" leading to war, migration of communities and social upheaval.
 The story, states Hiltebeitel, not only condemns the murder of a sage and the theft of a cow, but also extends its analogy between calves and children.
 The Kamadhenu and Vasistha-Visvamitra conflict legend found in the Ramayana, states Adheesh Sathaye, is based on cattle theft motif, where Visvamitra fails to steal the mythical cow, repents and transforms himself into a Brahmin sage.

 Cattle are mentioned in the Vedas more often than any other animals.
 In the Rigveda, the term Gavisti is mentioned in the context of conflict or battle, and this may be related to cattle raids state Macdonell and Keith.
 The penalty for injuring a bull was ten cows, according to Calvin Schwabe, for the theft of a cow, death.
 Stealing a cow, states Patrick Olivelle, is one of the crimes and sins in Manusmriti.